emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

    Monitored data may be used as input to control, accounting, and other actions, so integrity of transmitted information and authentication of the origin may be needed.

-## Isolation of Insufficiently Secure Entities

-   The standard must provide means to allow the isolation of entities that are not sufficiently secure to operate on the public Internet, e.g., behind a gateway that implements sufficient security that the vulnerable entities are not directly exposed to the Internet.

-## Optional Restriction of Functions

-   The standard must allow compliant implementations to disable sensitive functions, or to not implement such functions at all, when operating in environments that are not sufficiently secured.
-This applies particularly to the control functions described in Sections 6 and 8.

-## Other Aspects

-Adding new interfaces on devices increase attack surfaces.
-Devices have brief variation of power consumption due their internal works.
-Reducing the power available may reduce their routing capacity which may reduce network performance and resiliency.

 # IANA Considerations